azhar0506/levelup/Shell/Shell Intermediate/log_processing.md

 ## Example 9 - Show only IPs in the 10.x.x.x range
 **Question:**
-Show lones where the IP starts with 10..
+Show lines where the IP starts with 10..

 **Answer:**